SoapCode/UCompile/README.md

 **Summing it up in few words:** you can compile methodless code with CompileCode method, and compile classes with CompileType method.
 You can control what this code can access by adding using derictives via AddUsings method.
 All classes you compiled with CompileType will be accessible constantly.

+##UCompile structure

+Here I'll give you a brief overview of the system structure, for more details you can dig into the code, there's not much and it's all heavily commented.

+UCompile consists of 3 modules: MonoEvaluator.cs, CSScriptEngine.cs and CSScriptengineRemote.cs.

+**Module MonoEvaluator.cs.**